wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * IaC CI/CD Automation (processes have Security and Repeatability baked-in, less toil)

    * Change Management using source version control systems such as Git clients interacting with the GitHub cloud

-<a name="UseCases"></a>

-### Summary of Use Cases

-In summary, use cases for Consul (listed at https://www.consul.io/):

-   * Consul on Kubernetes
-   * Control access with Consul API Gateway
-   * Discover Services with Consul
-   * Enforce Zero Trust Networking with Consul
-   * Load Balancing with Consul
-   * Manage Traffic with Consul
-   * Multi-Platform Service Mesh with Consul
-   * Network Infrastructure Automation with Consul
-   * Observability with Consul
-   <br /><br />

-<a name="Benefits"></a>

-## Benefits of Adoption of Consul aims to yield these benefits:

-* Faster Time to Market and velocity of getting things done from less manual mistakes
-* Reduce cost via tools (operational efficiency through more visibility and automation)
-* Reduce cost via people from improved availability (uptime)
-* Reduce risk of downtime from better reliability
-* Reduce risk of breach from better guardrails (using Sentinel & OPA)
-* Compliance with regulatory demands (central source of truth, immutable, automated processes)
-<br /><br />

 <hr />